Hearing Voices Movement: History

 The Hearing Voices Movement originated in the Netherlands in the late 1980s through the collaboration of voice-hearer Patsy Hage, psychiatrist Marius Romme, and researcher Sandra Escher.
 HVM was formally established in 1987 with the founding of the first national Hearing Voices Network in the Netherlands, Stichting Weerklank, following a meeting organized by Escher and Romme.
 In 1988, a group was formed in Manchester by voice-hearer Louise Pembroke and community worker Paul Baker.
 After receiving media attention in 1990, this developed into a national UK network.

-Following this, more national networks were formed, including in Austria (1992), Finland and Japan (1996), Germany (1998), Palestine (2001), USA (2010), and Uganda (2012).
+Following this, more national networks were formed, including in Austria (1992), Finland and Japan (1996), Germany (1998), Palestine (2001), US (2010), and Uganda (2012).
 In 1997, the organisation Intervoice was established to support and connect hearing voices networks and initiatives worldwide.
 In 2009, the first World Hearing Voices Congress was held in Maastricht, Netherlands.

 The Melbourne Hearing Voices Declaration was launched at the World Hearing Voices Congress in 2013.
 It promotes the hearing voices approach as a rights-based alternative within mental health care.
 This was followed by the Thessaloniki Declaration in 2014.